tommyettinger/ShaiRandom/README.md

 ShaiRandom depends on some other .NET Standard libraries for some of its functionality.
 Those projects and their licenses are listed below.

 ### Troschuetz.Random
-ShaiRandom depends on this library to provide compatibility with the .NET `System.Random` format.
+ShaiRandom depends on this library to provide compatibility with the .NET `System.Random` format, and to provide distributions.
 This project is also licensed under MIT:
 - [Troschuetz.Random](https://gitlab.com/pomma89/troschuetz-random/-/tree/master)
 - [Troschuetz.Random License](https://gitlab.com/pomma89/troschuetz-random/-/blob/master/LICENSE)